How much does carpet cleaning cost?Get a free quote now

 - How to create your first carpet cleaning task

-- Example carpet cleaning quotes from Airtasker
+- Example carpet cleaning listings from Airtasker

-Find carpet cleaners, fast
+Find carpet cleaning, fast

 Post a task with your price in mind, then get offers.

 So, your carpets are due for a bit of TLC and you’re wondering about the cost of carpet cleaning so you can book in a clean?
 Before you hire a carpet cleaner, take a look at our list of standard carpet cleaning prices in your local area.
 That way, you can plan your budget and be confident you’re getting a fair price.

 Carpet cleaning a standard 3 bedroom home usually costs between $75-$150, but your cleaner might charge more or less.
 The cost of carpet cleaning depends on where you live, how large your home is, how much carpet you have, and how long it’s likely to take.